By the end of this chapter, you will be able to:

 Using expertise and skills to provide advice, and support to other organizations looking to make decisions or change something within their organization.

-A legislative, executive or judiciary department, agency or commission that establishes and enforces laws, and regulations and provides basic infrastructure, health, education, public safety, and commerce/trade to supports its citizenry.
+A legislative, executive or judiciary department, agency or commission that establishes and enforces laws and regulations, and provides basic infrastructure, health, education, public safety, and commerce/trade to supports its citizenry.

-Organizations that provides health care or related services (e.g., health focused research).
+Organization that provides health care or related services (e.g., health focused research).